-The Media and the Law: Prohibited Publications Staff Contact: Prof Michael Chesterman C3 S2 HPW2
+The Media and the Law: Prohibited Publications Staff Contact: Prof Michael Chesterman CP15 S2 HPW2

 Advanced treatment of laws imposing restrictions upon publication irrespective of the mode of publication (broadcasting, newspapers, books etc).
-This includes discussion of practical aspects, and of basic policy questions, notably the definition of freedom of expression and the balancing of this freedom of against opposing considerations such as the right to a fair thail, state authority and confidentiality.
+This includes discussion of practical aspects, and of basic questions of constitutional law and policy, notably the definition of freedom of expression and the balancing of this freedom of against opposing considerations such as the right to a fair trial, state authority and confidentiality.
 Material from constitutional law, comparative law and international law is included and proposals for reform are discussed.

-Topics include: Freedom of expression and the media; contempt of court and of parliament; reporting of legal and parliamentary proceedings; privacy; breach of confidence; sedition; obscenity and pornography; blasphemy; vilification on racial grounds.
+Topics include: Freedom of expression and the media; contempt of court and of parliament; reporting of legal and parliamentary proceedings; privacy; breach of confidence; sedition; obscenity and pornography; blasphemy; vilification.